abnerhong888/tutorials/linux-commands.md

   # meld is also a good app
 ```

-# --watch
+# -- watch
 ```bash
   watch -n 1 "ps aux | grep <name>"
 ```

-# --Linux can not delete， ”Device or resource busy”
+# -- Linux can not delete， ”Device or resource busy”
 ```bash
   lsof |grep <filename>
   kill -9 <processid>